gustavolyra/momir/README.md

 This project is a **Momir** game based on Magic: The Gathering.
 It uses the **Scryfall API** (https://scryfall.com/docs/api) to generate random cards for the game.
 The project runs on a Raspberry Pi Pico W using **CircuitPython** and displays the card information on an OLED display.
 Additionally, the card details are printed on a **thermal printer** for a physical copy.

+### Components

+- **OLED Display SSD1306**: A 0.96" I2C OLED display for displaying card information.
+[View on MakerHero](https://tinyurl.com/3kkb2cfh)
+- **Thermal Printer QR204**: Used to print card details for Magic: The Gathering gameplay.
+[View on Amazon](https://tinyurl.com/yzubkpzn)
+- **Raspberry Pi Pico W**: A Wi-Fi enabled microcontroller running CircuitPython, which serves as the brain of this project.
+[View on MakerHero](https://tinyurl.com/yew2ndkm)

 ## Circuit Schematic
 The circuit schematic is located inside the `img/schematic.png` folder.
 Here are the GPIO pin assignments for this project: